Can I Deduct Life Insurance if I Am Self-Employed?

 Being self-employed allows you the freedom to set your own hours and choose your own projects.
 However, it also comes with many expenses, including the cost of life insurance premiums.
+In the absence of an employer-sponsored insurance coverage system, self-employed professionals must be able to find and purchase the coverage they need to achieve the perfect balance of personal stability and financial security.
 Although many of the expenses you pay to operate your business are tax-deductible, most life insurance premiums are not.
+This is one example of a non-deductible expense that may still be an attractive option for self-employed professionals

 Premiums for Yourself